abzico/libpng_example/README.md

 Also it will read `trans.png` then use that image data to write into `trans-png.png`.
 So you should verify that all produced image should have correct visual.

+# What I will get from this project?

+* How to work with libpng to read/write and process (generate by hand) image data to produce .png image
+* How to write into .ppm both P3 and P6 format (for purpose of prove of concept reading image data from .png file)

 # Note

 There are 2 input images used